Claudine Picardet: Translation

 Picardet translated thousands of pages of scientific works, many of them by the leading scientists of the day, from multiple languages, for publication in French.
 Her work can be seen in the context of a shift in the nature of scientific translation, away from the work of "solitary translators".

 Guyton de Morveau headed a group of translators at Dijon Academy, the Bureau de traduction de Dijon, in response to a demand for timely full translations of foreign scientific texts, particularly in the fields of chemistry and mineralogy.
 Those engaged in this "collective enterprise" needed local and international connections to acquire the original printed works, and linguistic and scientific expertise to develop and validate the accuracy of their translations.
 In addition to the linguistic work of translation, they carried out laboratory experiments to replicate experimental instructions and confirm the results observed.
-Mineralogical observations about materiality, such as the color, odor and shape of crystals, were made to confirm the factual information given in the original text.
+Mineralogical observations about materiality, such as the colour, odour and shape of crystals, were made to confirm the factual information given in the original text.

 The group at Dijon Academy played a "pioneering role" in making the work of foreign scientists available in France.
 Some translations were published in books and journals.
 Others were circulated as manuscript copies within scientific and social circles.
 In addition, experiments were presented at public lectures and demonstrations.
 Claudine Picardet was the only non-academic among the group, the only woman, and more prolific than any of the half dozen men involved.
 She was the only translator in the group to work in five languages, and the only one to publish in journals besides the Annales de chimie.
 The Annales de chimie was established by Guyton de Morveau, Antoine Lavoisier, Claude Louis Berthollet and others beginning in 1789.
 The rules of the editorial board stated, as of January 1789, that translators were to be paid comparably to authors.

 Some later writers, beginning with a "strange obituary" by Claude-Nicolas Amanton, have given Guyton de Morveau and others in the group credit for Picardet's work.
 Scholar Patrice Bret describes this as a misogynous and "metaphoric tale", contradicted by attributions in the published works and other evidence.